agormp/sumt/README.md

 	* Typically trees are from a Bayesian MCMC analysis, but could also be from a bootstrap procedure
 	* Can read sample files from BEAST and MrBayes
 * Output:
-	* File containing summary tree with clade support values (= frequency of bipartition in input trees).
+	* File containing summary tree with clade support values (= frequency of bipartition or clade in input trees).
 	    * The summary tree can be one of these:
 		    * Majority rule consensus tree
 		    * Majority rule consensus tree, with all compatible bipartitions added